 Absolutely!
 I love talking to students on scholarly interdisciplinarity, how it helps see issues and problems from multiple perspectives and think about solutions through multiple methods.
 I also enjoy juxtaposing degrees in business administration and economics – how they are similar and how they differ.
 I enjoy mentoring students on their post-graduation plans, whether they are looking to land a job or go into a graduate program, and just chatting about this adventure we call “life."

 Thank you for sharing your experience, Aselia!
-Explore more SOE Featured Person Profiles, and stay tuned for new ones every month on LinkedIn, Twitter, Instagram, and Facebook!
+Explore more Featured Person Profiles, and stay tuned for new ones every month on LinkedIn, Twitter, Instagram, and Facebook!